Inácio Luís Madeira de Melo

-Inácio Luís Madeira de Melo (1775 – 1833) was a Portuguese military officer.
-He served in the office of Governor of Arms, and led Portuguese troops based in Salvador in fighting the War of Independence of Brazil in that province until his capitulation on 2 July 1823, when the troops retreated to Portugal.
+Lieutenant-Colonel Inácio Luís Madeira de Melo (January 2, 1775 – June 16, 1834) was a Portuguese Army officer and colonial administrator.
+He served in the office of governador das armas of the province of Bahia, and led Portuguese troops based in Salvador in fighting the Brazilian War of Independence in that province until he left the city on July 2, 1823, when his troops retreated to Portugal.

 Biography

+He was born in Chaves on January 2, 1775, to Manuel Madeira de Melo Porto Ferreiro and his wife D. Angélica Joana Teixeira Carneiro, and baptized six days later, on January 8th.

-The conflicts in Bahia had a fundamental role in the context that led to Brazilian independence, because of the size of the Portuguese community in the region.
-After the Liberal Revolution of Porto (1820), liberal ideas reached and spread in Salvador.
+The conflicts in Bahia had a fundamental role in the context that led to the independence of Brazil, because of the size of the Portuguese community in the region.
+After the Liberal Revolution of Porto in 1820, liberal ideas reached and spread in Salvador.

 Appointment

 Madeira was appointed by Portugal in February 1822 as weapons commander in Bahia.
 This position was created by the Cortes in September 1821 as a way to reestablish military control of the new constitutional government in Portugal over Brazil, after the return of king John VI to Portugal on April 26, 1821.
 According to this decree, the commander would respond only to the Cortes in Lisbon, and was expressly independent of the Juntas Provincial Government.